The taste of high quality fish, served raw, can only be rivaled by some of the very best Wagyu steaks.

 The same applies to our Tuna Saku, which is grade AAA and specifically sourced for Sushi and Sashimi lovers.

 This doesn't mean the rest of the fish are not safe to eat raw, it just means it will carry more risks and as a consumer, it is up to you to decide whether you will take on those risks or not.
-We do recommend staying away from raw cod, the cod family of fish is more susceptible than most saltwater fish to infection by a range of parasites.
-That said, cod doesnt make for the best raw fish.
+We do recommend staying away from raw cod, as the cod family of fish is more susceptible than most saltwater fish to infection by a range of parasites.
+That said, cod doesn't make for the best raw fish anyway.

-So as a rule of thumb: Buy from suppliers that are trustworthy (such as us), keep your fish cold or frozen ( the colder you keep your fish, the longer it will keep and the safer it will be to eat.) and avoid cross-contamination.
+Keep your fish cold or frozen (the colder you keep your fish, the longer it will keep and the safer it will be to eat).

-One last drop of knowledge: Lime, Citrus or any acidic bath will usually do nothing to kill most parasites.
+One last drop of knowledg.
+Lime, citrus or any acidic bath will usually do nothing to kill most parasites.
 Also, most parasites are not deadly.